-Long Beach Memorial and Miller Children’s Hospital Long Beach offer three ASHP-accredited PGY1 pharmacy residency programs with a total of 7 positions and also a PGY2 in Pharmacy Administration.
+Long Beach Medical Center and Miller Children’s Hospital Long Beach offer three ASHP-accredited PGY1 pharmacy residency programs with a total of 7 positions and also a PGY2 in Pharmacy Administration.

 PGY1 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.